pumapy

 ```

-Congratulations, you just sent a WhatsApp message without touching your phone!
+Congratulations, you just did a search query in Google Maps and/or sent a WhatsApp message without touching your phone!

-You can now explore what other function are possible with Puma in [WhatsApp](puma/apps/android/whatsapp/README.md), or
+You can now explore what other functions are possible with Puma in [WhatsApp](puma/apps/android/whatsapp/README.md), or

 on [adding support for a new app](CONTRIBUTING.md).